hanwenzhu/.DS_Store-parser/README.md

 ## More about .DS_Stores
 It's the file that every macOS developer knows (and hates) and any other person doesn't know.
 It can and has led to serious, juicy data breaches.

+[All Things
+Dork](www.allthingsdork.com/random/2007/07/11/those-pesky-ds_store-files/)
+describes it as:
+> . . .
+Finder hides this file, so Mac Users are typically oblivious to it.
+> But when you start working in a networked environment with Windows or Linux
+> users you'll soon here [*sic.*] people screaming "WTF are all these .DS_Store
+> files".
+Yes, our beloved OS X runs around like a hamster, ~~shitting~~
+> .DS_Store files all over the network in any folder we go to . . .

 Since .DS_Store formats are proprietary, there aren't official specifications and current parsers and formats are more or less speculations.